Glossary

 • Prevent printing (or limit the number of prints available)

-• Watermarking of documents with unique user information to establish identity
+• Watermarking documents with unique user information to establish an identity

 • Revocation of documents

-• Lock documents to devices, IP addresses and country locations
+• Locking documents to devices, IP addresses and country locations

 Why is DRM important to DAM?

-Digital Asset Management allows you to easily store, organize, search, manage, share and analyze all your digital media and files from one central location in the cloud.
-This allows you to collaborate easily and effectively with colleagues, partners and suppliers.
-It is important that your digital media and files are protected and that those involved have access to relevant digital media.
+With Digital Asset Management, you can easily store, organize, search, manage, share and analyze all your digital media and files from one central location in the cloud.
+This allows you to easily and effectively collaborate with colleagues, partners and suppliers.
+It is important here that your digital media and files are protected and stakeholders have access to relevant digital media.
 This is done using DRM.

 Within a DAM system, access controls and user rights are used.
-You can link information about digital rights directly to specific assets or groups of assets and thus give explicit usage information to the right people, at the right time.
-In this way you determine who has access to which content and media.
-This protects your valuable brand files and increases your brand consistency.
-Keeping track of the rules across a library of thousands of assets is an impossible task, while automating DRM with DAM is very simple: set it up once and you don't have to look at it again.
+You can link digital rights information directly to specific assets or groups of assets, giving explicit usage information to the right people, at the right time.
+In this way, you control who has access to what content and media.
+This protects your valuable brand assets and increases brand consistency.
+Keeping track of rules across a library of thousands of assets is an impossible job, whereas automating DRM with DAM is very simple: set it up once and you don't have to look back.
 Ideal for companies working with a large number of assets.